E-vyatar/OOP-project/docs/agendas/AgendaWeek6.md

 ### Brief talk about the functionality and our product so far [10-15min]
 *Here we will discuss about how is everyone currently handling their tasks and have a brief conversation about how everything is going so far*
+*Also we will discuss the stage of all the issues and which will be closed and which won't*

 ### Heuristic Evaluation [5-10min]
 *Talk about how the Heuristic Evaluation will take place and what team we will do it together with*